Tandi Wright: Career

 From 1995 to 2000, she appeared as Nurse Caroline Buxton in Shortland Street.
 Other roles include Power Rangers: S.P.D., Crash Palace, Out of the Blue, Seven Periods with Mr Gormsby, The Lost Children, Black Sheep and Legend of the Seeker.

 In 2010, she played the role of Callie Ross, the wife of the main character, in This Is Not My Life.
 Her next major role followed in 2011–2014, as Dr Catherine Duvall on the TVNZ drama Nothing Trivial.
 She starred 2014 in the drama thriller series The Returned as Claire Winship.

 Wright is vice president of the performers trade union Equity New Zealand.

+Personal life

+Wright's husband Michael Beran is also an actor and they live in Auckland with their daughter, Olive.